ishail/m-mail/CONTRIBUTING.md

 ## New feature proposal

-If you think Gomail lacks a feature, you can open an issue or send a pull request.
-I want to keep Gomail code and API as simple as possible so please describe your needs so we can discuss whether this feature should be added to Gomail or not.
+If you think m-mail lacks a feature, you can open an issue or send a pull request.
+I want to keep m-mail code and API as simple as possible so please describe your needs so we can discuss whether this feature should be added to m-mail or not.